isomerpages/moe-bendemeersec/_cca/Uniformed Groups/National Police Cadet Corps (NPCC).md

 #### NPCC Outing to Marina Barrage 2022

-This year, NPCC organised an outing to Marina Barrage, to foster stronger bonds among the cadets.
+<p style="text-align:justify">This year, NPCC organised an outing to Marina Barrage, to foster stronger bonds among the cadets.
 It also serves as a reward for their hard work put in throughout the year.
-The cadets thoroughly enjoyed kite-flying as well as the team-bonding games planned by the UG Leaders.
+The cadets thoroughly enjoyed kite-flying as well as the team-bonding games planned by the UG Leaders.</p>

 ![](/images/Cca/cca-npcc-11.jpg)